ACPI system description tables

 The CSRT describes resource groups of CSRs, where each resource group identifies hardware of a particular type.
 Windows uses the identifier provided for the resource group to find and load the required HAL extension for this group.
 Resource groups within the CSRT might also contain individual resource descriptors, depending on the CSR type and the needs of the HAL extension.
 The format and use of these resource descriptors is defined by the HAL extension writer, who can make the extension much more portable and thereby support a variety of different SoC platforms simply by changing the resource descriptors contained in the CSRT.

 To support maintenance of HAL extensions, and to manage the system resources used by these extensions, each resource group described in the CSRT must also be represented as a device within the platform's ACPI namespace.
 For more information, see the following "Differentiated System Description Table (DSDT)" section.
 The device identifiers used in the resource group header must match the identifiers used in the device's namespace node.
-For more information, see Device Identification in ACPI.
+For more information, see the Device Identification in ACPI section in the Device management namespace objects topic.
 The existence of these resource group namespace devices allows the HAL extension to be serviced by the Windows Update Service.

 For more information, see the Core System Resources Table (CSRT) specification.